The Bankrate promise

 Buyer’s agents vs. seller’s agents

 Also, familiarize yourself with the difference between a buyer’s agent and a seller’s agent.
-A buyer’s agent represents a homebuyer in a real estate transaction, while a seller’s or listing agent is responsible for the seller’s side, including pricing and marketing the home and negotiating the terms of the sale.
+A buyer’s agent represents a homebuyer in a real estate transaction, while a seller’s or listing agent is responsible for the seller’s side, including pricing and marketing the home.

 Sometimes, a single real estate agent can act as the agent for both parties, a practice known as dual agency.
 Some states don’t allow dual agency, and it can have some inherent risk, so keep this in mind if you’re considering agreeing to this arrangement.